Capsules for the top 20 drivers in the Sprint Cup standings, plus five additional drivers of note.

 Team: Hendrick Motorsports

-WHERE HE STANDS: Jeff Gordon remained in first place for the sixth consecutive week after the Coca-Cola 600.
-He leads second-ranked Matt Kenseth by 11 points and third-ranked Carl Edwards by 24 points.
+WHERE HE STANDS: Jeff Gordon remained in first place for the second consecutive week after Michigan and for eight of the last nine weeks.
+Gordon leads second-ranked Jimmie Johnson by 15 points and third-ranked Dale Earnhardt Jr. by 23 points.

 20 MATT KENSETH, Toyota